 “When you order takeout online instead of calling because you literally can’t talk to one more person today.”

 When you order takeout online instead of calling because if you call, you’re going to have to rehearse your entire order.
 If they interrupt you, or ask you a question you’re not prepared for, you’ll lose your train of thought and trip over your words — and maybe even mess up your order.
-They’re going to think you’re some kind of idiot, and make fun of you to their coworkers, and you’re never going to be able to order from that restaurant again.
+You worry that they’re going to think you’re some kind of idiot, make fun of you to their coworkers, and you’re never going to be able to order from that restaurant again.

 “When you’re having trouble explaining your thoughts or feelings.
 Everything makes so much sense in your head, but it never comes out as eloquently as it seemed in your mind.
 Other people are like, ‘Come on, spit it out, what’s the problem?’”

 When you’re having trouble explaining your thoughts and feelings, because you’re so worried about saying something wrong, or offending someone, that you get trapped in an overthinking loop.
 You stutter, ask for more time, try to explain yourself, but you only make everything worse.
 Other people are like, “Come on, spit it out, what’s the problem?”
 You realize you’re taking too long and everyone is staring at you.
 Your face turns red, your voice shakes, you know they can see that you’re panicking.
 You’re afraid no one’s ever going to take you seriously again.

 “When you say, ‘I want a low-key birthday this year.
 Like, dinner with two friends.’”